remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/hormones/insulin.md

 # Insulin

+Released by pancreas on increase in blood glucose.

 Insulin has different effects for different organs.

 | Organ | Effect| ⬆️ Increase | ⬇️ Decrease | ❌ Inhibits |